 Pornography is now more accessible and affordable than ever before, with a prolific range of free options just a scroll away.

 We should think of pornography like we do alcohol.
 Both have the potential to be harmful but for most people, occasional use isn't a cause for concern.
 However, just like with alcohol, pornography can be used as a coping mechanism or lead to addiction.
-Pornography use can also contribute to problems with sexual function, including erectile problems or delayed ejaculation.
+Pornography use can also contribute to problems with sexual function, including erectile dysfunction or delayed ejaculation.

 When I’m working with men experiencing these concerns, I need to understand their relationship with pornography.
 I ask all new clients three questions: